 There are no products in your shopping cart.

 Cervical screening is no exception to the discomfort and distress that a survivor of sexual violence may experience.
 It is likely that experiences of sexual violence contribute significantly to the already low attendance rates.
+For a survivor, attending a routine smear test can be a source of intense anxiety.
+They may feel forced or pressured to disclose their experiences, or the examination itself could trigger a whole host of distressing physical and emotional responses.

 In a survey conducted by Jo's Cervical Cancer Trust in partnership with Rape Crisis, almost half of survivors said they had not attended cervical screening because of their experience of sexual violence.
 A quarter said they had put off the test for the same reason, while just 14.5% of respondents said they attend screening when invited.